WeChat Pay: Service

-Users who have provided bank account information may use the app to pay bills, order goods and services, transfer money to other users, and pay in stores if the stores have a WeChat payment option.
-Vetted third parties, known as "official accounts", offer these services by developing lightweight "apps within the app".
-Users can link their Chinese bank accounts, as well as Visa, MasterCard and JCB.
+Users who have provided their bank account information can utilize the app for various financial transactions such as paying bills, making purchases, transferring money to other users, and even conducting in-store payments if the stores support WeChat payment.
+These services are offered by verified third-party entities called "official accounts," which create mini-programs or "apps within the app" to provide specific functionalities.
+Users can link their Chinese bank accounts to enable seamless transactions through Visa, MasterCard and JCB.